radiocosmology/padloper/README.md

 ## More Setup

-### RECOMMENDED: Set up indexing
+### Set up indexing

-To make certain queries faster, it is recommended that graph indexes are added.
-Follow the [JanusGraph documentation](https://docs.janusgraph.org/index-management/index-performance/#mixed-index) for more details.
-To add a composite index (extremely efficient for equality checks), first we connect to **a fresh installation** of the Gremlin server through the Gremlin console.
-Then, perform the queries in `index_setup.txt`.
+To make certain queries faster, graph indexes should be added.
+Run the commands in the `index_setup.txt` file in a Gremlin console to add indexing suitable for Padloper.
+This is best done on a *fresh install*.